 EL-6.
-To protect the Board from the sudden loss of CEO/General Manager services, the CEO/General Manager shall have no fewer than two other executives familiar with Board and CEO/General Manager issues and processes.
+To protect the Board from the sudden loss of CEO/General Manager services, the CEO/General Manager shall have at least two other executives familiar with Board and CEO/General Manager issues and processes.

 ASSET PROTECTION

 EL-7.
 The CEO/General Manager shall not allow corporate assets to be unprotected, inadequately maintained, or unnecessarily risked.